-Performing the above tests generally requires making frequency comparisons over displacements in both time and space.
-Comparing frequency measurements made at different times requires a stable (but not necessarily accurate) frequency reference.
-Another primary frequency standard of comparable accuracy can serve this purpose, but there are also other possibilities.
-At the National Institute of Standards and Technology (NIST) an ensemble of five active, cavity-tuned, hydrogen masers is used for this purpose.
-Frequency stability in the mid 10-16 range the same thing at the same time.
+The impact of an offset in the measurement intervals (some part of two equal measurement intervals doesn't overlap with the other) on the uncertainty of a frequency comparison is considerably larger than that for dead time.
+Again the procedure of [2] is used to make these calculations.
+Consider two 30-day measurements of AT1E that are offset in time as an example.
+The measurements may be made by two different primary frequency standards or may consist of two measurements with the same standard.
+With two standards the measurements may overlap either partially or completely.
+If the overlap is perfect (measurement offset is zero) there is no additional uncertainty since both standards are again measuring the same thing at the same time.
 However, if there is an offset between the measurement intervals, the instability of AT1E becomes an important factor in how well one frequency standard can be compared to the other.
-For the noise characteristics of AT1E the offset must be no greater than about 12 days to keep the comparison uncertainty under $5 \times 10^{-16}$ .
+For the noise characteristics of AT1E the offset must be no greater than about 12 days to keep the comparison uncertainty under 5×10^{-16} .
 However, the uncertainty increases roughly as the square root of the offset time so it does not grow very rapidly.
-By 200 days of offset the uncertainty is just a little over $3 \times 10^{-15}$ .
-Thus the maser ensemble can be used to compare standards at the mid-to-low $10^{-15}$ level over intervals of hundreds of days.
+By 200 days of offset the uncertainty is just a little over $3x10^{-15}$.
+Thus the maser ensemble can be used to compare standards at the mid-to-low 10^{-15} level over intervals of hundreds of days.